 - Grass clippings and weeds shouldn’t be given to your chickens as larger pieces can get stuck in their throats.
 They can eat these things, but it’s best to let them forage for themselves.

-- Cookies and sweet treats should be restricted.
+- Cookies and sweet treats should be avoided.

 - Chocolate should be avoided, as it contains theobromine which is toxic to all birds and many pets.